thexeno/tt08-rgbw-controller/docs/info.md

 # What to expect on the outputs
 - This is the output "color equation" without bypass:
-Given the HUE ternary (r,g,b) processed from the index, where only 2 colors max are active at a time, i.e. no white, the final color is
-RGBW = ((r,g,b)+w)*intensity
+Given the HUE ternary (r,g,b) processed from the index by the CwPU, the final color is RGBW = ((r,g,b)+w)*intensity
+So the white and intensity have a direct impact regardless the hue generated.

 - This is the output "color equation" with bypass:
 RGBW = spi(red, green, blue, white)
 NO intensity, NO automatic white.
+The data provided via SPI is the data taken by the PWM modulator.

 ## External hardware

-The MCU I used to test it are STM32, here I used 3 variants to help with flexibility: bluepill (STM32F103), the llll Each project is in the test folder.
+The MCU I used to test it are STM32, here I used 3 variants to help with flexibility: bluepill (STM32F103), the Each project is in the test folder.
+Just open it or copy the code to start.
+Beware to follow the pinout correctly.

+The firmware simply converts the UART data to SPI, while the content is provided by the script.
+Another suggested output is to try with 4x individual LED controllers to connect to the output of the PWM channels, like 4x of these: [tindie.com/products/aleadesigns](https://www.tindie.com/products/aleadesigns/glighter-a-40w-hysteretic-led-driver) or anything that can take a digital input.